AidanJReid/Milestone-Project2/README.md

 Bootstrap (Bootswatch) - and the respective grid layout - was used to make it as easy as easy as possible to render responsive on various screen sizes.

-Chrome developer tools was my go-to to ensure desired layout was achieved.
+**Responsive/Mobile-first design** was tested using Chrome developer tools to ensure desired layout was achieved.
 As well as Chrome, I also used Safari (12.0) and Firefox (68.0.2) which collectively successfully affirmed my project's responsiveness.
 To test responsiveness, the following mobiles were tested Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE 6/7/8 Plus X, iPad and iPad Pro.
 All successfully passed in mobile responsiveness of the page.

 #### Navigation

+* Rigorous testing was applied on the following features:
+- Hover over pie charts, bar, row charts and line graphs to ensure desktop users could see data.
+- Bars (on bar chart), segments (of pie charts), points (on line graph) all tested and confirmed and passing tests on desktop and mobile.
+- Interactivity between charts tested.
+- Reset buttons tested (on navbar, footer and those accompanying graphs)

-JQuery was added to help with the drop down for mobile users.
+JQuery was added to help with the drop down for mobile users and tested on the mobile devices listed in the previous (General) section.

 Several elements in the navigation bar enabled users to access certain parts of the site for short cuts.
 A Reset Charts button was added to delete current/historical selections.

 All the above features were tested both by myself, my Code Institute mentor and several family and friends - both on mobile and desktop - with no record of failure.

-#### Charts

-All charts were tested and were both rendering data successfully, and interacted with other charts.
-My mentor, Brian Macharia, myself and several friends tested the above on desktop and mobile.

 #### Issues